 Grant Writing

 Participate in the writing and submission of a minimum of one grant proposal during the probationary period.
 Dr. Doe is expected to be the PI or Co-PI on the grant.
 This could be a private, state, or national grant, and may be written in conjunction with university colleagues or local practitioners.
 Local grants made by the University will not be considered as meeting this requirement.
-Dr. Doe is expected to work with the University Office of Research and Sponsored ProgramsDivision of Research and Graduate Studies.
+Dr. Doe is expected to work with the Division of Research and Graduate Studies.

 THE SCHOLARSHIP OF INTEGRATION